Code of Conduct

 Harassment or Abuse: Every employee shall be treated with respect and dignity.
 No employee shall be subject to any physical, sexual, psychological or verbal harassment or abuse.
-Employers will not use or tolerate any form of corporal punishment.

 Forced Labor: There shall be no use of forced labor, including prison labor, indentured labor, bonded labor or other forms of forced labor.

 Child Labor: No person shall be employed under the age of 15 or under the age for completion of compulsory education, whichever is higher.
-Employers agree to consult with governmental, human rights, and non-governmental organizations, and to take reasonable steps to minimize the negative impact on children released from employment as a result of implementation or enforcement of the Code.

-1. Women workers will receive equal remuneration, including benefits, equal treatment, equal evaluation of the quality of their work, and equal opportunity to fill all positions as male workers.
+- Women workers will receive equal remuneration, including benefits, equal treatment, equal evaluation of the quality of their work, and equal opportunity to fill all positions as male workers.

-2. Pregnancy tests will not be a condition of employment, nor will they be demanded of employees.
+- Pregnancy tests will not be a condition of employment, nor will they be demanded of employees.